 • Billing questions

 There is a multitude of field service software solutions available today, all of which are meant to automate manual processes and maximize productivity.
-From scheduling and dispatch to work order and inventory management, the end goal of all field service software is to provide workers with information in the field that will help them work more efficiently.
+From scheduling and dispatch to work order and inventory management, the end goal of all solutions are to provide workers with information in the field that will help them work more efficiently.

 Organizations are increasingly looking at a customer portal to grow their business.
 Businesses can increase worker productivity and reduce costs by remotely dispatching the closest available field technician or sales rep to the job.
 Field Technicians and Sales Reps no longer have to visit the office or warehouse or drive inefficient service routes.
 Online software connects the field to the back office and customer data.
 As a result, jobs are completed faster, more jobs are resolved on the first visit, and job status tracking is improved, all of which enhance customer satisfaction and increase profits.
 Aberdeen Group research shows companies that utilize work order optimization and mobile field service software has seen such performance gains as a 28% increase in work orders completed per day per technician, an 11% jump in first-call resolution rate, and a 16% reduction in work orders completed late.
 Company that have already implemented or considering implementing a fully integrated online self-service customer portal.

 Forrester data shows that 15% of organizations have already replaced all or most of their on-premise customer service applications with online software, otherwise known as SaaS (software-as-a-service); and 24% complement their existing SaaS.
 The main benefits of SaaS include increased business agility, and speed of deployment, and allowing for more focus on other projects critical to the success of the business.
 Vendors are doubling-down on efforts to offer comprehensive customer service SaaS.
 Expect customer service operations to continue to leverage online software to complement and extend existing capabilities.

 Consider the following example features when evaluating online (SaaS) self-service portals: